lhcb-bicocca/documentation/docs/source/shifts/datamanager_shiftleader.rst

 -  Several mechanisms rely on the LHC State: Always make sure you confirm from the big box!
--  Handshake goes to “Problem” after 5 mins (warns after 3): Don’t panic, but react quickly
+-  Handshake goes to "Problem" after 5 mins (warns after 3): Don’t panic, but react quickly
 -  **Slow prepare**: Once the subsystem is ready PROBLEM switches to READY automatically